 Objects of finishing and typical flow diagrams for wool and cotton.
 The principles and technology of textile finishing processes for protein and cellulosic fabrics, including the removal of impurities and discolouration, the elimination or minimisation of deficiencies in properties, the development of specific properties.
-Properties of surfactant solutions. micelle formation, surfactants as emulsifiers and detergents, detergency.
+Properties of surfactant solutions, micelle formation, surfactants as emulsifiers and detergents.
+Practical exercises in bleaching, wool milling and shrinkproofing.
+Analysis of hard water by tritation.